 More efficient homomorphic encryption.
-As we have discussed before, about 95% of our system's time consumption is spent on server updates, where the computation is all performed on the ciphertext.
-If we can improve the homomorphic encryption's efficiency when conducting operations on ciphertext, our system's performance will increase.
+FedMF shows large time consumption overhead because of the low efficiency of the HE algorithm.
+If we can improve the HE's efficiency when conducting operations on ciphertext, our system's performance will increase.

 Between FullText and PartText.
 Our experiments have shown that PartText is much more efficient than FullText, but PartText reveals the set of items rated by a user.
-This information, without the exact rating scores, may still leak users' sensitive information [Yang et al., 2016].
+This information, without the exact rating scores, may still leak users' sensitive information [9].
 Perhaps we can ask users to upload more gradients than only the rated items, but not all the items, so as to increase efficiency compared to FullText, while not leaking the exactly rated item set.

 More secure definitions.
-Currently, we use a typical horizontal federated learning secure definition, which assumes honest participants and an honest-but-curious server.
-Next, we can explore more challenging secure definitions, such as how to build a secure system where the server is honest-butcurious, and some participants are malicious and the malicious participants may collude with the server.
+We currently use a typical horizontal federated learning secure definition, which assumes honest participants and an honest-but-curious server.
+Such a secure definition is relatively weak because there might be malicious users in real-world applications.
+Malicious users may collude with the server (i.e., share the private key) to attack other users, causing privacy issues.
+They also may perform backdoor attacks to the system, which will bring security issues.
+In the future, we will explore more challenging secure definitions, such as building a secure system where the server is honest-but-curious, and some participants are malicious, and the malicious participants may collude with the server.